Kingston | Jamaica Capital City

 15 Interesting Historical Facts

-With 669,773 persons living here, or 24.56% of the population of Jamaica (at at December 2018), Kingston Metropolitan area, prides itself as the largest predominately English-Speaking city south of the United Sates of America in the Americas.
+With 937,700 million persons living here, or 31.57% of the population of Jamaica (2019), the Kingston Metropolitan area, prides itself as the largest predominately English-speaking city south of the United States of America.

 But how much do you know of its rich history?
 Follow me now as I share 15 interesting historical facts about Kingston, Jamaica.